Outdoor Activities in Yorkshire

 If you are interested in doing one or all of the Yorkshire 3 peaks in the snow then get in touch.
 Ingleborough particularly is stunning when snow covered.

-Don't worry if you don't have the kit, we have flexible crampons (which will fit many types of boot) and axes to kit out at least 3 people.
+Don't worry if you don't have the kit, we have flexible crampons (which will fit many types of boot) and axes to kit out 4 people.
 On the way we will give you instruction on how to use your equipment effectively and safely.
 Check out the Ingleborough web cam to see if it is in condition.

 Under 18's can only come on this kind of walk if they are in the company of one of their parents.